jayakornv/discriminative-optimization/README.md

 J. Vongkulbhisal, F. De la Torre, J. Costeira.
 Discriminative Optimization: Theory and Applications to Computer Vision.
 IEEE TPAMI (to appear).

 ## Note
+The Stanford Bunny shape was obtained and modified from The Stanford 3D Scanning Repository (http://graphics.stanford.edu/data/3Dscanrep/)

 This code is provided for research purpose only.